vuongducphuong/documentation/content/applications/finance/expenses.rst

 description field labeled :guilabel:`Product Name`.

 .. note::
-   Expense categories are managed like products in Odoo.
-The expense category form follows the standard product form in Odoo, and the information entered is similar.
+   Expense categories are managed like products in Leansoft.
+The expense category form follows the standard product form in Leansoft, and the information entered is similar.
 Expense products will be referred to as expense categories throughout this document since the main menu refers to these as :guilabel:`Expense Categories`.